wazo-pbx/xivo-blog/content/articles/sprint-review-1612.md

 Community contributions
 -----------------------

-**tutorials**: Thanks to Eric Viel from Iper Telecom for his tutorial on configuring Keepalived with the XiVO high availability to have a floating IP
+**Tutorials**: Thanks to Eric Viel from Iper Telecom for his tutorial on configuring Keepalived with the XiVO high availability to have a floating IP.

 Ongoing features
 ----------------

-**Directories**: The old directory in the web interface will be replaced with the phonebooks from xivo-dird.
-Allowing many phonebooks owned by different entities.
+**Directories**: The old directory in the web interface will be replaced with the phonebooks from xivo-dird, allowing many phonebooks owned by different entities.

 **REST API**: API to manage incoming calls are in progress.